Bellevue Police Department (Washington): Patrol

 Patrol Operations, which includes the Traffic Unit, is the largest and most visible section in the department.
-Other units within Patrol include the bike patrol, the Downtown Unit, the Community Stations in Crossroads and Factoria, and the K-9 Unit.
+Other units within Patrol include the bike patrol, the Downtown Unit, the Community Stations in Crossroads and Factoria, the Bellevue Light Rail Unit (BLU) and the K-9 Unit.
 Specialty assignments in Patrol include Special Weapons and Tactics (SWAT), Bomb Squad, Crisis Response Team, Crowd Control, Crime Scene Investigators (CSI), Field Training Officers (FTO), and Honor Guard.
 After several years of staffing challenges, in 2019 the Bellevue Police Department was nearly fully staffed, with only a few openings, mainly for newly non-commissioned employees.
 In spite of past staffing shortages, Bellevue residents experienced a decrease in property crimes for the fifth year in a row.
 In 2018, residential burglaries decreased by 21% and car prowls decreased 20% over 2017.
 Bellevue continues to enjoy a very low crime rate compared to similarly sized cities.

 The Bellevue Police Sector Captain program continues to successfully connect Bellevue residents with the Sector Captains responsible for their defined area.
 Chief Steve Mylett began the program in 2015 when he saw a need for a direct point of contact for Bellevue residents or businesses with questions or concerns related to crime or police activity.
 The city is split into three sectors, North, West, and South.
 The Citizens Advisory Councils were formed as an important part of the Bellevue Tomorrows Program.
 The program is designed to examine successes of the past and current policies, practices, and procedures of the Bellevue Police Department, with an eye towards making lasting improvements for the future.
 The six citizen advisory councils incorporate a broad cross-section of the Bellevue community.
 The first Citizen Advisory Council formed in early 2016 with the African American Advisory Council.
 Since then, six additional councils have been formed: Muslim, Latino, LGBTQI, Interfaith, Asian and Pacific Islander, and South Asian.
 The advisory councils meet regularly and discuss how to improve the delivery of services that the Bellevue Police Department provides to the community.
 The councils collaborate with the department on projects and provide guidance to the Chief of Police on best practices and approaches.
 They also help to identify barriers that exist between police officers and members of the community and develop strategies to eliminate the barriers.